Courses in the Childhood Education program fulfill requirements

 for initial certification to teach grades 1-6.
 Students may also

-in childhood and teaching students with disabilities (grades
+certification in Childhood and Students with Disabilities (grades

 This program prepares candidates for initial certification in

 teaching students with a variety of disabilities, including autism,

 injury, or multiple disabilities and teaching such students in

 Several courses feature faculty supervised course-embedded